1stjavawizard/visualcrypto/README.md

 ## Running the Application
+1. Navigate to the directory containing the frontend of the website by using the `cd` command:

+    ```bash
     cd "Frontend of website"
-launch the index.html on the browser
+    ```

+2. Launch the `index.html` file in a web browser:

+    - Open your preferred web browser.
+    - Navigate to the file menu or address bar.
+    - Enter the path to the `index.html` file or drag and drop the file into the browser window.
+    - Press Enter to load the webpage.

 ## Conclusion